skulltech/sumit-ghosh.com/_posts/2017-11-16-boyhood-through-some-quotes.md

 > __Mason__: Aren’t you jumping ahead by, like, 40 years or something?
 > __Mom__: I just thought there would be more.

-Breaking out of the _rat race_ and going perpendicular to the direction of the herd takes a lot of inner strength, self–confidence, and capability of thinking _freely_, in the truest sense of the word.
+Breaking out of the _rat race_ and going perpendicular to the direction of the herd takes a lot of inner strength, self-confidence, and capability of thinking _freely_, in the truest sense of the word.
 Following the herd is easier, as it makes you think that you’re normal.
 The society also treats you that way, even rewards you temporarily, for being normal.
 But at the end of our life, we all would feel like Mason’s Mom did, “_I just thought there would be more_”.
 The hard truth is, there won’t be more unless you actively strive for what you really want to do, what really would make you not have this thought when you’re old.
 Deciding what it is, is not an easy task, sooner we do it, the lesser we’ll have to suffer in life.